 The oldest brother of Jesus was named James.
 He became a very important leader in the early church, and is the named author of the New Testament Epistle of James.
 Because he was very pious, and followed the Jewish religious laws very strictly, he was called James the Just (or James the Righteous).
 He was condemned to death and executed in Jerusalem in 62 AD.

-Another brother of Jesus, called Jude (or Judas), is the named author of the New Testament Epistle of Jude.
+Another brother of Jesus, called Jude, is the named author of the New Testament Epistle of Jude.